mritschel/docker-oracle12c-jenkins/README.md

 2. Create the container

-		docker run -d -p 8080:8080 -p 1521:1521  -h xe --name oracle mritschel/oracle12c-jenkins
+		docker run -d -p 9090:9090 -p 8080:8080 -p 1521:1521  -h xe --name oracle mritschel/oracle12c-jenkins

-3. wait around **15 minutes** until the Oracle Database and APEX is created.
-Check logs with ```docker logs oracle```.
-The container is ready to use when the last line in the log is ```Oracle started Successfully ! ;)```.
+3. wait around **5 minutes** until the Oracle Database and APEX is created.
+Check logs with ```docker logs oracle-apex```.
+   The container is ready to uAll entries from the Alert.log and Listener.log are entered into the container logfile.
    The container stops if an error occurs.
 Check the logs to determine how to proceed.

 ### Options